mediapills/cloud-custodian/docs/source/gcp/examples/sql-sslcerts.rst

 Cloud SQL - Notify on Certificates Which Are About to Expire
 ============================================================

-In the example below, Cusodian will track SSL certificates which are in use by your Cloud SQL instances and notify about the ones which are going to expire in 60 days or less.
+In the example below, Cusodian tracks SSL certificates which are in use by Cloud SQL instances and notify about the ones which are going to be expired in 60 days or less.

 .. code-block:: yaml

     policies:
       - name: sql-ssl-cert
         description: |
-            check basic work of Cloud SQL filter on SSL certificates: returns certs which are about to expire in 60 days or less
+          checks Cloud SQL filter on SSL certificates: returns certs which are about to expire in 60 days or less
         resource: gcp.sql-ssl-cert
         filters:
           - type: value